WingedSeal/jmc/README.md

 # (JMC)

 A compiler for compiling .jmc file (custom language) to minecraft datapack.
-The language is _inspired_ from JavaScript.
+The language is _inspired_ by JavaScript.
 It's not exactly like JavaScript

 ## Why use JMC